How to do market research

 Primary vs. secondary research

 Secondary research uses existing data that others have already collected.
-Start here because it's free or low-cost and gives you a foundation.
+Start here because it's free or low-cost and gives you a solid foundation.

 Sources for secondary research include: